 Nissan e-NV200 Combi (2014-2022) running costs

-The Nissan e-NV200 Combi is currently the cheapest electric seven-seaters on sale and its electric powertrain promises minuscule running costs
+The Nissan e-NV200 Combi is one of the cheapest electric seven-seaters on sale and its electric powertrain promises minuscule running costs

 Nissan e-NV200 Combi was one of the cheapest electric seven-seaters you could buy new, costing around a third of seven-seat versions of the Tesla Model S and Model X. The five-seat e-NV200 is priced similarly to the Renault Kangoo Z.E.
 Maxi Crew, although that model is a more utilitarian choice than the Nissan.
 While the Nissan e-NV200 electric van is eligible for a Plug-in Van Grant, the Combi MPV version only qualifies for the passenger-car grant.
 All e-NV200 Combi models are road-tax-exempt.
 The other benefit of this electric MPV is exemption from the London Congestion Charge until 2025.

 Nissan e-NV200 Combi insurance group